 Accomplice Pledges 1% of Carry to Two TUGG Portfolio Nonprofits

 Last Wednesday was a special day in Boston tech and philanthropy.
-We celebrated the launch of Pledge 1% Boston, an initiative spearheaded by the Boston Foundation and supported by TUGG.
+We celebrated the launch of Pledge 1% Boston, a joint initiative powered by the Boston Foundation and TUGG (Technology Underwriting Greater Good).

 10 companies have taken the pledge in Boston so far including: Accomplice, CoachUp, Cuseum, Freebird, FundLatinos, Gravyty, Nanogenecs, Ovuline, and Pepper Lane.
 We believe this is just the start and as more companies catch wind of this, the list of 10 will soon grow to 20+.